The National Curriculum

 At Shotley School we encourage all children to enjoy a wide range of music.
 This includes an appreciation of musical influences from other countries, cultures, and throughout history.
 The children are encouraged to play a range of percussion and tuned instruments to interpret different experiences, including stories, poetry and feelings.
 We follow a scheme called Charanga.

 Art and Design

-Aspects of Art and Design are developed through individual and collaborative work at Shotley School in two and three dimensions and on different scales.
+We follow the Suffolk Scheme of Art and Design with additional aspects such as artist studies.
+Aspects of Art and Design are developed through individual and collaborative work in two and three dimensions and on different scales.
 Children use a range of materials and processes and have opportunities to investigate the work of artists, crafts people and designers.
 We encourage the correct use of vocabulary, the use of ICT and teach children the health and safety issues that apply.

 Design and Technology

 We teach children to develop an awareness of the past and to understand that we can learn through the use of different sources and interpretations of historical events.
 We teach chronology, change and continuity.
 By asking questions, children are able to access and use the following: artefacts, photographs, documents, the Internet, film, music, oral accounts and buildings.
-The children learn about local, national and world history with an emphasis on chronology in some units such as Kings and Queens, History of Homes and History of Music.
+The children learn about local, national and world history.

 PSHEe and Citizenship